Q&A: With rock-bottom prices, will the oil industry recover? - KVIA

 HOW MUCH HAS PRODUCTION DECLINED?

-In March, drilling for oil was down 25% compared to last year, according to law firm Baker Hughes.
+In March, drilling for oil was down 25% compared to last year, according to oil field service company Baker Hughes.
 And things have only gotten worse since.
 March began with oil trading at around $43 a barrel and ended at $20.
 In April, oil prices dropped to a low of $6.50 a barrel and before bouncing back to the teens.

 Oil companies have cut $80 billion from capital spending budgets this year, with about $36 billion of those cuts coming from the U.S., said Chris Midgley, global head of analytics at S&P Global Platts.